SalahHaciAkil/FriendsApp/README.md

-This is a complete App built using Javascript(Angular) nad C#(.Net) it has a lot of social media features, like Liking, Adding freinds, and also has a conversation system using SignalR(Websocket)
+This is a complete App built using Javascript(Angular) nad C#(.Net) it has a lot of social media features.
+Also you have the conversation system, where you can contact your friends easily